Rushyo/VindicateTool/README.md

 ## Quick Start

+Download VindicateTool.

-Open a non-elevated command prompt, or PowerShell prompt, and type the following in the `VindicateTool\VindicateCLI\bin\Release` folder:
+Open a non-elevated command prompt, or PowerShell prompt, and type the following in the `ReleaseBinaries` sub-folder:

 `./VindicateCLI.exe`